 A will is probably the most important document you’ll need as an estate executor.
-Because over half of all Canadians are still going through life without a will, it’s important to speak to your loved ones about creating a legally binding will that provides clear instructions for what will happen to someone’s estate when they pass.
+Because over half of all Canadians and Americans are still going through life without a will, it’s important to speak to your loved ones about creating a legally binding will that provides clear instructions for what will happen to someone’s estate when they pass.
 Dying without a will can leave your estate executor in a lurch, cause headaches for your beneficiaries, and open up the possibility of your wishes being ignored completely.

 If someone dies with a will, then the executor needs to locate the will ASAP.
 The process of executing the will, ie. validating the will and beginning the process of carrying out its instructions, is known as probate.
 The estate executor will be responsible for carrying out the will’s instructions and overseeing the distribution of an estate’s assets, so the sooner the probate process can begin, the sooner an estate can be settled.